 - No age limit.

 - The applicants can be admitted to the studies by an aptitude examination according to § 9 »Additional examination for applicants without Allgemeine Hochschulreife (university-entrance diploma)« (see authorization regulation § 9)

-The entrance examination takes place as a three-day workshop.
+The admission exams take place as a three-day workshop.

 The invited applicants should be available the whole weekend.

-The specific requirements for the workshop will be sent in time with the invitation for the examination.
+The specific requirements for the workshop will be sent together with the invitation to the admission exams by email.

 - 5. Repetition of entrance examination

 If the entrance examination is not passed once it can be repeated at earliest one year later.

 - 6. Head of course/ Tutors